Are you looking for a way to sell more on e-commerce marketplaces? It’s time to compete on price.

 Successful brands and retailers understand that staying ahead of pricing trends requires competitive data analytics that are easy to grasp at a glance.
 For this reason, visualization dashboards and benchmarking tools are key.
-Select analytics tools that provide deep insight into how your pricing stacks up to the competition in straightforward, uncomplicated reports — day after day and hour after crucial hour.
+The right analytics tools will provide SKU- and ASIN-level insights into how your pricing stacks up to the competition in straightforward, uncomplicated reports.

 Whether you log into multiple accounts or rely solely on individual marketplace interfaces, managing marketplaces in silos makes it incredibly challenging to streamline your pricing strategy.
 The lack of a centralized view can lead to gaps in data, inconsistencies in pricing and delays in diagnosis.

-How will you know when your Amazon price becomes higher than what you have listed at eBay or Google Express?
-What will happen when your MAP policy is being violated on not just one but five marketplaces?
+How will you know when your Amazon price becomes higher than what you have listed on eBay or Google Shopping?
 Consolidating multichannel efforts into a single, streamlined platform can prevent small issues from becoming big problems.

 With more sellers and consumers flocking to marketplaces every day, competition has never been tougher.
 Between optimizing listings, managing errors and fulfilling orders, there’s little time left to scrutinize pricing on hundreds or thousands of SKUs.
-But with a little preparation and a lot of automation, building a competitive pricing strategy for each marketplace can be a hassle-free process that ultimately gets you more clicks and purchases than ever.
+But with a little preparation and a lot of automation, building a competitive pricing strategy for each marketplace can be a hassle-free process.

 Want to leverage the power of ChannelAdvisor’s repricing and analytics technology with a free trial?
 Check out ChannelAdvisor Elevate, our standalone Amazon solution built to help you win the Buy Box and maximize profits.
+It’s all the power of our repricing and analytics capabilities — algorithmic repricing, velocity repricing and rule-based repricing — all in an easy-to-use interface.
 Start with a free, no-risk trial and cancel anytime.

 To see ChannelAdvisor’s tools in action or to speak to an e-commerce consultant about your pricing strategies on marketplaces, request a demo today.